Jakabi107/ImgToAscci-CLI/README.md

 # ImgToAscci-CLI
 > Version 1.0.0

-A CL tool wich allowes you to convert an image (by the time only a bmp) to an string of ascii characters, seen in a Monospace font, looks like the img.
+A CL tool wich allows you to convert an image (by the time only a bmp) to a string of ascii characters, seen in a Monospace font, looks like the img.

 ---
 ### Installation:
 > **Note:** I will update it to access it via command.

-> You need to have installed [node.js](https://nodejs.org/en/download) and [npm](https://docs.npmjs.com/about-npm) wich normally is preinstalled with node.
+> You need to have installed [node.js](https://nodejs.org/en/download) and [npm](https://docs.npmjs.com/about-npm) which normally is preinstalled with node.

  + Open the terminal.
 First you have to navigate via `cd <path>` into the *dir* or open it in a **code editor** like VS-Code-2 and use the build in *Terminal implementation*.
-Usally that should dierect you dierctly in the opened dir.
+Usally that should direct you directly in the opened dir.
-You can check if it's the right path wih `pwd`.
+You can check if it's the right path with `pwd`.

- + Now install all used packages and libaries via `npm install`.
+ + Now install all used packages and libraries via `npm install`.

  + From now on you can just write `node main.js <args>` and run the programm
  > When your not in the *dir* - write `node <path of main.js> <args>`